melocelo/SC00039_Final_Project_MC/README.md

 conda activate trial-env
 jupyter lab
 ```
-You can open the Python script or notebook in Jupyter and run the cells to execute the analysis.
+You can open the Python script in terminal or notebook in Jupyter and run the cells to execute the analysis.
 However I recommend to use Jupyter since there will be many output images rather than terminal.

 ### Example
 ### Running in Jupyter Notebook